 Carol Kraus Lauffer

-Since joining Business Cluster Development as a Principal in 2002, Carol has helped 60 clients across the U.S. to plan and create successful strategies and programs that support entrepreneurship, create new businesses, move innovative products to market, and build strong ecosystems, resulting in economic diversification, job creation, business engagement, technology commercialization, and economic growth.
+Since joining Business Cluster Development as a Principal in 2002, Carol has helped more than 70 clients across the U.S. to plan and create successful strategies and programs that support entrepreneurship, create new businesses, move innovative products to market, and build strong ecosystems, resulting in economic diversification, job creation, business engagement, technology commercialization, and economic growth.

 Prior to joining BCD, Carol was Managing Director of Panasonic’s corporate, venture-backed incubator in Cupertino, California and a Principal in its $100 million venture fund.
 Then, as the Associate Director of the Software Development Forum (now, SV Forum) in San Jose, California, Carol planned workshops and events for software startups, connected entrepreneurs with investors, and built strategic partnerships with leading Silicon Valley technology companies